 Worsted can also refer to the weight of the yarn in question.
 The Craft Yarn Council of America has created a standard yarn weight system, which defines worsted yarn as being medium weight.
 This weight has a knit gauge of 16 to 20 stockinette stitches per four inches (10.2 cm), and a crochet gauge of 11 to 14 single crochet stitches per four inches (10.2 cm).

-Crafters will find that worsted yarn is very easy to work with.
+Crafters will find this yarn is very easy to work with.
 It can be used for both kitting and crocheting.
 The fibers are twisted tightly together and the finished yarn is quite compact.
 This allows for detailed stitches that are easy to see.

 When a product is made from worsted yarn, that item can itself be described as “worsted.”
 This term acts as an adjective that accurately defines items made from this type of thread.
 Therefore, you may hear of products such as worsted suits.

-The counterpoint of worsted yarn is woolen yarn.
+The counterpart of this type of yarn is woolen yarn.
 Woolen yarn is made from fibers that are carded, but not combed before spinning.
 Shorter fibers are left in, giving the finished thread a thicker and softer feel.
 Products made from a heavy, warm material are often composed of woolen yarn.
 Cozy blankets and winter sweaters are often made from this type of thread.